Second MacDonald ministry: Economic policy

 believed fanatically that a balanced budget was the greatest contribution which a government could make to overcoming the Depression, and did not hesitate at the resistance this would provoke in his own party-indeed, he relished the prospect of being again an unpopular and heroic figure.

-MacDonald didn’t agree with Snowden’s ‘’hard dogmatism expressed in words & tones as hard as the ideas,’’ but at the same time was not in accord with ‘’all this humbug of curing unemployment by Exchequer grants.’’
+MacDonald did not agree with Snowden’s ‘’hard dogmatism expressed in words & tones as hard as the ideas,’’ but at the same time was not in accord with ‘’all this humbug of curing unemployment by Exchequer grants.’’
 The government continued to adhere to an orthodox economic course, as characterised by the controversial decision of Margaret Bondfield to push through Parliament an Anomalies Act, aimed at stamping out apparent "abuses" of the unemployment insurance system.
 This legislation limited the rights of short-time, casual and seasonal workers and of married women to claim unemployment benefit, which further damaged the reputation of the government amongst Labour supporters.
 Bondfield was caught between the financial orthodoxy of Snowden, the critics of cuts on Labour's backbenches and the baying for even more cuts on the Opposition benches, and in the end she ended up satisfying none of them.